epfl-ada/ada-2022-project-croquemadame/readme.md

   * We will also compute the importance of the features related to the title only

 * **Analysis of the tags**
-  * Compute the most used tags for the buzzing and quiet channels
+  * Compute the most used tags for each channel
+  * Compare the most used tags over all buzzing channels and to the most used tags over all quiet channels
+  * Use a wordcloud to see the most used tags for each group

 * **Lexical analysis on the title**
   * Analyse the topics for the title of buzzing channels and quiet ones
   * Venn diagram of the 15 most used topics to see with ones are specific to the buzzing and quiet channels
-  * Wordcloud of the most used words on the title

 * **Analysis of the better period to post a video**
   * Plot of the number of buzzing videos in function of the month of the year.